-"This book combines fine-grained emperical research with considerable conceptual acumen and penetrating analysis.
-Megha Kumar has taken on a perticularly difficult theme to write about and she writes with great honesty and meticulous scholarship" – Tanika Sarkar, retired professor of history Jawarlal Neheru University, Delhi.
+"This book combines fine-grained empirical research with considerable conceptual acumen and penetrating analysis.
+Megha Kumar has taken on a particularly difficult theme to write about and she writes with great honesty and meticulous scholarship" – Tanika Sarkar, retired professor of history Jawarlal Nehru University, Delhi.

-"This is a gripping and, unfortunately, apparently accurate account of the largely hidden and silently tolerated victimization of mostly Muslim women and men by a vast segment of Indian soceity that, for most part, turns a blind eye to it." – Paul R. Brass, professor emeritus of political science and south asian studies, University of Washington.
+"This is a gripping and, unfortunately, apparently accurate account of the largely hidden and silently tolerated victimization of mostly Muslim women and men by a vast segment of Indian society that, for the most part, turns a blind eye to it." – Paul R. Brass, professor emeritus of political science and South Asian studies, University of Washington.

 "The thoroughness with which Kumar has unpacked her primary material into a compelling analysis establishes her claim that her book [ Communal and Sexual Violence in India: Ahmedabad since 1969] is one of the initial attempts to link discourses of communal conflict with sexual violence against women at the grassroots level." – Mallarika Sinha Roy, Centre for Women’s Studies, Jawaharlal Nehru University, India.
 Studies in History